Smart Car Technologies Save Drivers $6.2 Billion on Fuel Costs Each Year

 (Hoboken, N.J. – Nov.
-20, 2018) – On one of the busiest traveling holidays of the year, drivers may be focusing on getting to grandma’s house for Thanksgiving dinner, not on what smart car technologies are saving them in fuel costs.
-But in the first study to assess the energy impact of smart technology in cars, researchers at Stevens Institute of Technology have put a number on the potential fuel-cost savings alone: $6.2 billion.
+20, 2018) – In the first study to assess the energy impact of smart technology in cars, researchers at Stevens Institute of Technology have put a number on how much these technologies can save them in fuel cost: $6.2 billion.

 “That’s not insignificant,” said Yeganeh Hayeri, an assistant professor at Stevens whose work lies at the intersection of civil and environmental engineering and public policy.
 “That translates to between $60 and $266 in the pocket of car owners every year, not to mention additional savings created for each driver due to more smoothly-flowing traffic, fewer accidents and aerodynamic efficiency of all other vehicles on the road.”